-The cultured Spanish midfielder joined Latics in July 2009 after a successful loan spell at the then Championship side Swansea City under current Latics manager Roberto Martinez.
+The cultured Spanish midfielder joined Latics in July 2009 after a successful loan spell at the then Championship side Swansea City under former Latics manager Roberto Martinez.

 Gomez returned to his parent club RCD Espanyol having scored 12 goals in 44 games for the Swans and being named in the 2008/2009 Championship Team of the Year.
 Such were his impressive performances as a creator and provider in midfield that Martinez saw fit to bring him to the DW Stadium.